When Emacs users explain why they use it, it’s usually big picture features:

 elisp, org-mode, dired.
 The fact that it’s been around forever and will

 continue to be around for decades to come.
-For me it’s the humble M-q
+For me it’s the humble M-q, or, in

 80 columns.